18F/dashboard/README.md

 ## Editing the Dashboard

-To edit project details on `18f.gsa.gov/dashboard`, find it's respective file in `18F/data-private` and submit a pull request.
-Once merged, a couple things need to happen then it will update on the Hub and Dashboard.
-This mayt take a few days, so if there's any urgency, reach out to the Outreach team on Slack.
+To edit project details on `18f.gsa.gov/dashboard`, update the `.about.yml` file in your team's repo.
+Updates may take a few days to post to the public site, so reach out to the `#outreach` team on Slack if there's any urgency.

 ## Installing